alexholliz/alexholliz.github.io/docs/_posts/2021-06-11-building-an-unreal-4-game-build-agent-ami-with-packer.md

 ## S3 IAM User

 Create another IAM user, with a memorable s3 related name, so you can find them, and generate a second Access Key ID and Secret Access Key; this is what you'll use to push content into S3 to use during your AMI build.
 Assign a policy that allows R/W to S3 to that IAM User.
-Out of the box, that's an Amazon Provided Policy called: AmazonS3FullAccess.
+Out of the box, that's an Amazon Provided Policy called `AmazonS3FullAccess`.

 ## S3 Bucket

 Create a new *PRIVATE* bucket.
 S3 Buckets are globally addressable, so if you make it public, people can find and pull from your S3 Bucket.
 This will cost you a significant amount of money.
 Don't do that.
 S3 Buckets must have a globally unique name; go ahead and give it a name that's relevant to you, and note that down, you'll need it later.
-Also note the region you're using, as you'll reference your S3 Bucket, and EC2 instances by region.
+Also note the region you're using, as you'll reference your S3 Bucket and EC2 instances by region.

 ## Local AWS Config